kammitama5/kammitama5.github.io/_posts/2019-12-03-Tuesday-December-3rd.md

   got along almost instantly; we had the same values in common.
 - She said to me "you know, I was really intrigued by your application.
 We don't see a lot of (people like) you here until dissertation time; the Computer Science and Engineering people.
 They don't see writing as important, generally, until they have to write their disseratations and really get into writing".
+Then she said "we'll also train you; the expectation is no one is born knowing how to do this stuff, and we support and teach other and a senior person will mentor you".
+I loved that.
+  It sounded *exactly* like what I was doing in grad school.
+You have an advisor who trains you to be a researcher in Computer Science grad school.
+And this department would teach me how to write, and how to share that with others.
+  Something about the process feels so collaborative and empathetic, and demands humility.
-- But writing has always been very much a part of who I am, whether I've had an art blog, am learning Computer Science, writing technical reports or emails to friends and family, it's the way I have communicated ideas and cleared my head throughout my life.
+- Writing has always been very much a part of who I am, whether I've had an art blog, am learning Computer Science, writing technical reports or emails to friends and family;
+  it's the way I have communicated ideas and cleared my head throughout my life.

 ## I've been hearing this over and over again
 - I seem to be in a cycle where I have a knack for getting into fields or finding opportunities with a need for people in